NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Liberating Stride.md

 * * *
 Instead of you taking a Step at the end of your [[Actions/Liberating Step|Liberating Step]], the triggering ally can Stride up to half their Speed.

-Even if you have [[Class Features/Exalt|Exalt]], only the triggering ally gains this benefit.
+Even if you have [[Class Features/Exalted Reaction|Exalt]], only the triggering ally gains this benefit.

 *Source: Pathfinder Core Rulebook*
 *OGL*